Simon-Brandt/ShellArgparser/README.md

 - ***Allowed values:*** `true` and `false` (case-sensitive)
 - ***Default value:*** `true`
 - ***Description:*** Whether to read the arguments from the command line (*i.e.*, from `"$@"`) and parse them to the associative array the [`ARGPARSER_ARG_ARRAY_NAME`](#argparser_arg_array_name) sets.
 Setting `ARGPARSER_READ_ARGS` is the same as calling `source argparser --read -- "$@"`.
 If set along [`ARGPARSER_SET_ARGS`](#argparser_set_args), it is the same as calling `source argparser --all -- "$@"` or a bare `source argparser`.
-The main difference is that, if you `export` (or `declare -x`) the variables to subshells (like scripts called from your master script), they will inherit these environment variables.
+The main difference is that, if you `export` (or `declare -x`) the variables to child processes (like scripts called from your master script), they will inherit these environment variables.
 If, in your child script, you use a bare `source argparser`, *i.e.*, without specifying an action to the argparser, the setting from the inherited environment variables will be used.
 You can always override them by specifying an action.
 By this, you may set the environment variables in your master script and use the settings in some child scripts, with the others setting their own action.

 ### `ARGPARSER_SCRIPT_NAME`